rezanikfal/Tutorials/React/Redux.md

 #### index.js (store):
 - Redux Toolkit provides a function called `configureStore` that simplifies store configuration.
 - We make use of `index.js` in store to Centralize Exports for Better Organization.
+- After combining the reducers, `configureStore` passes the resulting root reducer to Redux's `createStore` function (under the hood) to create the `store`.
 ```javascript
 import { configureStore } from "@reduxjs/toolkit";
 import { songsReducer, addSong, removeSong } from "./slices/songsSlice";